When Was Jesus Actually Born?

 This is the only mention of head coverings found in the scriptures, and the admonition is that men should not wear them.

-So if not from the scriptures, how did this practice develop in the Christ-rejecting Jewish community?
+So if not from the scriptures, how did this practice develop in the non-Christian Jewish community?

 As previously stated, the Jewish practice of wearing a head covering did not exist in the first century.
 Neither the writings of Philo—a faithful Jew who lived during the first century—nor Josephus—a Jewish historian writing at the end of the first century—make mention of this practice.
 It also does not appear in the Mishnah—the first major collection of Jewish oral traditions, compiled around 200 AD.